freakout42/macrocalc/README.md

 3. __Binary with precompiled tarball__
-Download the released asset `mc-<releasetag>-<platform>-<hardware>.tar.gz` for your platform (lu-Linux l6-Linux64 fb-FreeBSD md-MacOS) and untar to `/opt/arx`.
+Download the released asset `mc-<releasetag>-<platform>-<hardware>.tar.gz` for your platform (lw-Linux l6-Linux64 fb-FreeBSD md-MacOS) and untar to `/opt/arx`.
 Add `/opt/arx/bin` to $PATH and you are done to use the system by `321` or `mc`.

 4. __RPM package install__